DLMedeiro/Achievo/frontend/README.md

     wondering if it is worth diving into this, or keeping it simple and focusing more on API integration and user features?

     Clean up nav bar

-Day 5:
+    Started incorporating a news api to develop more styling with the data Day 5:
 - Continuing progress bar
 - Style buttons